a-castellano/SecurityCamBot/README.md

 sudo apt-get install windmaker-security-cam-bot
 ```

+## Allowed actions

+For the time being, webcams can be rebooted only.

 ## Configuration

 This bot uses a config file which folder location is defined by environment variable *SECURITY_CAM_BOT_CONFIG_FILE_LOCATION*, inside this folder it must exists a file called *config.toml*.